-Last November, Cayt took part in NaNoWriMo, or National Novel Writing Month.
-The challenge was to write 50,000 words of a first draft manuscript during the month of November - not an easy thing to do.
+Each November, Cayt takes part in NaNoWriMo, or National Novel Writing Month.
+The challenge is to write 50,000 words of a first draft manuscript during the month of November - not an easy thing to do.

-Cayt's manuscript is currently titled Reclassified.
+Cayt's first NaNo manuscript is titled Reclassified.
 It tells the story of Hadley, a young girl in a world where women are now classified as animals.
 She is currently working with an editor and her writers' group on the second draft of her manuscript.
+Also in the works is the manuscript from her second NaNoWriMo - The Glass Kaleidoscope.
+This one is told from multiple perspectives in a world that divides its citizens into four suits and ranks them, just like a deck of cards.

 Check out NaNoWriMo at http://www.nanowrimo.org